JAlcocerT/JAlcocerT/content/blog/da-ml-ab.md

 ## AB Testing - Common Use

-A/B testing, also known as split testing or bucket testing, is a method used to compare two different versions of a web page, email, advertisement, or any other marketing material, to determine which one performs better.
+A/B testing, also known as split testing or bucket testing, is a method used to **compare two different versions** of a product, web page, email, advertisement, or any other marketing material, **to determine which one performs better**.

 The goal is to identify which version is more effective in driving desired outcomes, such as clicks, conversions, or sign-ups.